Environmental Measures

 TCFD scenario analyses

-Assessment of business impact (assessment of financial impact)
+Assessment of business impact

-Meanwhile, in the 4°C scenario, we expect sales growth to decelerate as the continued dependence on fuel fossils, increased costs due to growing demand for fossil fuels, and physical risks associated with rises in the average temperature and climate disasters such as heavy rains and floods may lead to a loss of sales opportunities.
+In contrast, in the 4°C scenario we expect sales growth to decelerate as the continued dependence on fossil fuels, increased costs of energy and raw materials due to growing demand for fossil fuels, as well as slow progress in the transition to a smart society, will lead to a loss of sales opportunities.

 Expected financial impacts